olmokramer/scrollbar-width.js/README.md

 var newScrollbarWidth = calcScrollbarWidth(true);
 ```

-### scrollbarWidth() returns undefined
+### scrollbarWidth() returns null

-Until the document is loaded (document.readyState !== 'loading'), scrollbarWidth() will return undefined.
+Until the document is loaded (document.readyState !== 'loading'), scrollbarWidth() will return null.
 So be sure to call it when the document has loaded.

 ## Compatibility